Sabrolithin® A&B (Urolithin A + Urolithin B)

 Frequently asked questions about Sabrolithin® A&B (Urolithin A + Urolithin B)

-Sabrolithin® A&B (Urolithin A + Urolithin B) is studied for mitochondrial health support (via urolithin a), muscle endurance and strength (via urolithin a), mitophagy activation.
+Sabrolithin A&B is researched primarily for Longevity, Muscle & Recovery, and Energy.
 Urolithin A, the validated component of the blend, supports mitochondrial health by promoting mitophagy.
-Clinical trials of direct urolithin A report improved markers of mitochondrial function, which is the core rationale for Sabrolithin® A&B.
+Clinical trials of direct urolithin A report improved markers of mitochondrial function, which is the core rationale for Sabrolithin® A…

-Reported potential side effects may include: Urolithin A is generally well tolerated in clinical trials.
+For most healthy adults, Sabrolithin A&B is well tolerated at studied doses.
+Reported effects can include: Urolithin A is generally well tolerated in clinical trials.
 Mild GI discomfort possible at higher doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Sabrolithin A&B is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Generally minimal drug interactions documented for urolithin A. Theoretical caution with drugs affecting mitochondrial function (some chemotherapy agents).
-Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Generally minimal drug interactions documented for urolithin A. Theoretical caution with drugs affecting mitochondrial function (some chemotherapy agents).
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)